 The Office of Alumni Relations is your catalyst to stay in touch with your lifelong Northeastern community, keep learning, access career strategies, engage with thought leaders and idea-generators, and find the resources you need to achieve what’s next.
 OAR also operates the Co-op Regional Mentor Program, in which co-ops outside of Boston can sign up to be mentored by an alumnus in that area.

-OCHSS at Northeastern provides support and education related to off-campus housing, relocation services, renter’s rights knowledge, and community connection.
-OCHSS offers many resources, special programs, and events to help students find off-campus housing in Boston and beyond, stay connected to campus, and serve as a link to peers, alumni and the community.
+OCES at Northeastern provides support and education related to off-campus housing, relocation services, renter’s rights knowledge, and community connection.
+OCES offers many resources, special programs, and events to help students find off-campus housing in Boston and beyond, stay connected to campus, and serve as a link to peers, alumni and the community.
 Call, email, or stop in to see us today!

 Northeastern Crossing aims to elevate the voices and visibility of Boston’s neighborhoods, particularly those from Roxbury, Mission Hill, Fenway, and the South End, provide greater access to resources at Northeastern University for Boston residents, and be a platform where Boston residents and the Northeastern University community can convene, interact, and learn from each other.

 Traveling abroad for a global program?
 GEO provides student support and logistics for all of Northeastern’s global programs, including study abroad, Dialogue of Civilizations, global co-op, global Quest, N.U.in, and NU Network.
 Through evolving global networks for lifelong learning and discovery, GEO maximizes the power and reach of these networks.
 Together, the university will make global opportunities for learning and research more accessible and flexible for students, faculty, and partners.